star-bnl/star-travex/README.md

 Study the ranking scheme in STAR
 ================================

-1.- The macro VertexRanking.C will read the MuDst sample and create a tree with some vertex information.
+1.- The macro VertexRank.C will read the MuDst sample and create a tree with some vertex information.
 To run (e.g. 100 events and output file outvertex.root):

     $root -l -b -q lMuDst.C 'VertexRank.C(100, "path/to/*.MuDst.root", "outvertex")'